menu icon

 • Carefully remove from the pan to a cutting board with a large spatula.
 Repeat with the remaining tortillas and filling.

-• Cool for 2 minutes and then slice each quesadilla into 4 wedges.
+• Cool for 2 minutes and then slice each quesadilla into 4 or 8 wedges.

 • Garnish with fresh cilantro and serve immediately with the chopped avocado, tomatoes and/or other desired toppings.